bbangert/lettuce_webdriver/README.rst

 lettuce_webdriver is maintained by Nick Pilon (@npilon on github and npilon@lexmachina.com).
 Bug fixes and feature patches may be submitted using github pull requests, and bug reports or feature requests as github issues.

+lettuce_webdriver is fully compatible and recommended for use with BrowserStack (http://www.browserstack.com/), which provides hosted remote Selenium instaces for all major browsers.